Sudeley Castle: 12th century

-During The Anarchy, John de Sudeley supported the Empress Matilda in her fight against her cousin, Stephan of Blois.
+During The Anarchy, John de Sudeley supported the Empress Matilda in her fight against her cousin, Stephen of Blois.

 It is believed that the first castle at Sudeley was built during this time, otherwise known as an adulterine castle.
 Nothing is known as to what this castle looked like; it may well have simply been the fortification of the existing manor house, or an altogether new structure.

 However, after the sacking of Worcester in 1139 by the forces of the Empress Matilda, under her brother Robert of Gloucester, Waleran de Beaumont, 1st Earl of Worcester retaliated, attacking and capturing both Sudeley and Tewkesbury.

 Although little is known of what happened to Sudeley during this attack, it seems likely that its fortifications were pulled down by the vengeful Earl of Worcester, as soon after Roger, Earl of Hereford built a replacement motte and bailey castle in Winchcombe.

 A few decades after the Anarchy, the Sudeley family were to step once more onto the world stage with John's younger son, William de Tracy, participating in the murder of Thomas Becket, Archbishop of Canterbury.
 William was subsequently excommunicated by Pope Alexander III.
 He went on pilgrimage to Rome in 1171 and gained an audience with the pope, who exiled him and his fellow conspirators to Jerusalem.

 Construction of the current castle

 By the start of the 15th century, the Sudeley name was believed to have gone extinct and the Boteler family had inherited the castle through the marriage of Joan, the sister of the last de Sudeley.

 Ralph Boteler is believed to have started the construction of the castle in 1443, around the same time he became Lord High Treasurer of England.
-Ralph rose to prominence during the Hundred Years' War; serving in France under John of Lancaster, 1st Duke of Bedford in 1419, and was later appointed to the Regency Council of King Henry VI in 1423.
+He rose to prominence during the Hundred Years' War; serving in France under John of Lancaster, 1st Duke of Bedford in 1419, and was later appointed to the Regency Council of King Henry VI in 1423.

 Sudeley was not Ralph's first great project, having extensively renovated the Manor on the More, the house he used when attending court, and was later described by a French Ambassador, Jean du Bellay, as more magnificent than Hampton Court.
-Unfortunately, Ralph failed to gain royal permission to crenellate the castle, and had to seek King Henry VI's pardon.
+Unfortunately, Ralph failed to gain royal permission to crenellate the castle, and had to seek Henry VI's pardon.

-Ralph built Sudeley Castle on a double courtyard plan; with the outer courtyard being used by servants and by men-at-arms, and the inner court and its buildings reserved for the use of Ralph and his family.
+Ralph built Sudeley Castle on a double courtyard plan; with the outer courtyard being used by servants and men-at-arms, and the inner court and its buildings reserved for the use of Ralph and his family.

 In 1449, Ralph's son, Thomas Boteler, married Lady Eleanor Talbot, famed as England's Secret Queen for her relationship with King Edward IV after the death of her husband.
-It was this relationship that King Richard III used to illegitimize his brother's children and heirs, clearing the way for himself to take the crown.
+It was this relationship that King Richard III used to illegitimise his brother's children and heirs, clearing the way for himself to take the crown.